 Klarna allows style customization to adapt its Payments service to your corporate branding.

-Compatibility: This API can be used for native or hybrid iOS and Android apps.
+Compatibility: This payment API can be used for native or hybrid iOS and Android apps.

 Costs: The fees Klarna takes from businesses differ depending on the country of their location.
-On average, a fee per transaction is around 2-2.5% + 0.35 EUR.
+On average, a fee per transaction via this payment solution is around 2-2.5% + 0.35 EUR.

 As is clear from its name, PayPal API is used to ensure the ability to get payments from PayPal users.

-Thanks to the very high level of security of this service, all transactions will be fully protected even on low-security websites.
+Thanks to the very high level of security of this service, all transactions, including recurring payments, will be fully protected even on low-security websites.

-Compatibility: The API can be integrated into iOS, Android and React apps, among others.
+Compatibility: The payment gateway API can be integrated into iOS, Android and React apps, among others.

 Google Pay API

-What this API offers: The API allows for making payments in one click, using one of the methods saved on the relevant Google Account.
+What this API offers: The payment gateway API allows for making transactions in one click, using one of the payment options saved on the relevant Google Account.
 When users want to pay via Google Pay, they get access to a list of available options that they had previously added to their accounts.